flomesh-io/osm-edge-docs/content/en/docs/guides/observability/logs.md

 ## Fluent Bit
 When enabled, Fluent Bit can collect these logs, process them and send them to an output of the user's choice such as Elasticsearch, Azure Log Analytics, BigQuery, etc.

 [Fluent Bit](https://fluentbit.io/) is an open source log processor and forwarder which allows you to collect data/logs and send them to multiple destinations.
-It can be used with OSM to forward OSM controller logs to a variety of outputs/log consumers by using its output plugins.
+It can be used with osm-edge to forward osm-edge controller logs to a variety of outputs/log consumers by using its output plugins.

-OSM provides log forwarding by optionally deploying a Fluent Bit sidecar to the OSM controller using the `--set=osm.enableFluentbit=true` flag during installation.
-The user can then define where OSM logs should be forwarded using any of the available [Fluent Bit output plugins](https://docs.fluentbit.io/manual/pipeline/outputs).
+osm-edge provides log forwarding by optionally deploying a Fluent Bit sidecar to the osm-edge controller using the `--set=osm.enableFluentbit=true` flag during installation.
+The user can then define where osm-edge logs should be forwarded using any of the available [Fluent Bit output plugins](https://docs.fluentbit.io/manual/pipeline/outputs).

 ### Configuring Log Forwarding with Fluent Bit
 By default, the Fluent Bit sidecar is configured to simply send logs to the Fluent Bit container's stdout.
-If you have installed OSM with Fluent Bit enabled, you may access these logs using `kubectl logs -n <osm-namespace> <osm-controller-name> -c fluentbit-logger`.
+If you have installed osm-edge with Fluent Bit enabled, you may access these logs using `kubectl logs -n <osm-namespace> <osm-controller-name> -c fluentbit-logger`.
 This command will also help you find how your logs are formatted in case you need to change your parsers and filters.

 > Note: `<osm-namespace>` refers to the namespace where the osm control plane is installed.